How to build a public and political consensus for a fairer Britain

 • Challenging the idea that inequality might be morally wrong but isn’t a first-order concern, by promoting evidence of the various ways in which different forms of inequality not only reinforce each other, but also stand in the way of achieving a broad set of political and public priorities, such as (sustainable) growth

-As such, we are trying to make the political and the economic case for fairness, although the starting point must be defining what we mean by fairness and making the moral case.
+As such, we are trying to make the political and the policy case for tackling inequality, although the starting point must be making the moral case by setting out how high levels of inequality are unfair.
+We also develop and popularise practical policy solutions to tackling inequality and its spillover impacts on our economy, society and democracy.
 We aim to change both policies and narratives.

 When we surveyed our subscribers in 2022, 92% of readers said they would be likely or very likely to recommend Fair Comment to a friend or colleague.
 We were told that it is "engagingly written, topical and the right length."
 You can read back issues here.